 Worming sheep is a very complex issue nowadays and we have moved a long way from traditional practices of worming at regular intervals and so-called "dose & move" strategies.
-Amy Cox is happy to work with you and your flock to develop robust farm-specific worming protocols.
+Our vets are happy to work with you and your flock to develop robust farm-specific worming protocols.

 Adult sheep very rarely, if ever, need worming as they develop immunity.